 We are used to thinking that democracy is unequivocally a good thing.
 But is it?
 Even Winston Churchill, who frequently spoke in favour of the system, stigmatized it as the worst form of government (apart from all the others that have been tried).
 The great Greek philosopher, Plato, was no fan of democracy.
-The argument he had against it is worth considering; in fact, some might even find it convincing.

-The argument comes in two stages.
-The first is that running a country takes expertise.
+There are a couple of arguments he had against it which have a particular resonance for our times.
+His first argument comes in two stages.
+The first is that running a state takes expertise.
 Not everyone is suited to do it, in the same sense as not everybody is suited to being the captain of a ship.
 Captaining a ship requires physical and intellectual stamina; it also requires mastery of the science and art of navigation.

-If that is true of the relatively simple task of captaining a ship, it is surely much, much, more obviously true of ‘captaining’ a country.
+If that is true of the relatively simple task of captaining a ship, it is surely much, much, more obviously true of ‘captaining’ a state.
 The second stage concerns the procedure for selecting such experts.
 A democratic selection procedure is to find the person who is most popular.
-However, and this is Plato’s point, there is simply no reason to think that being expert at making oneself popular is at all the same thing as being expert at running a country.
-We would not think to appoint the captains of our ships, or our brain surgeons or any other sort of expert in this way so why should we appoint the captain of our country in this way?
+However, and this is Plato’s point, there is simply no reason to think that being expert at making oneself popular is at all the same thing as being expert at running a state (488 a-b).
+We would not think to appoint the captains of our ships, or our brain surgeons or any other sort of expert in this way so why should we appoint the captain of our state in this way?

 What is democracy?